danielharrell/Senior-Lab-manuals/README.md

 - [x] p.
 191: move last line of text (the inequality) to the next page, so that it appears on the same page as its footnote.
 - [x] p.
 195, par.
 2, line 4 from end of par: for "parameters, includes also", read "parameters and"
 - [x] p.
 195, par.
 2, last 2 lines: for "on b, but the final result (15) contradicts", read "on b.
 The final result (15), however, contradicts"
+- [ ] p.
+192, note 12.
+Clarify use of Griffiths and absolute value.